matthewlfabian/Bacterial-phylogenetics/README.md

 4.)
 In the parent directory, create a subdirectory, "FASTA".
 In "FASTA", add your input samples in ".FASTA" format, matching the sample names entered in step 3.).

+# Running the workflow

 This pipeline is designed to be run...

 To run the Snakemake workflow on a HPCC:

 ```bash
 snakemake --cores 10 --use-conda